openharmony/arkcompiler_ets_frontend/arkguard/README.md

 ### How Arkguard merges rules?
 Typically there may be serveral rule files in your project.
 These rule files come from:
-* `ruleOptions.rules` in main project (Here by main project we mean the project you are building)
+* `ruleOptions.files` in main project (Here by main project we mean the project you are building)
-* `consumerRules` in local dependency libraries
+* `consumerFiles` in local dependency libraries
 * `obfuscate.txt` in remote dependency HARs
 When building your main project, all these rules will be merged by the following strategy (in pseudo code):
 ```